swedenconnect/IETF-SVT/svt-main/draft-santesson-svt.md

 ### SignedData Claims Object Class {#signeddata-obj-class}

-The sig_data parameter in the Signature object class uses the SignedData object class.
+The sig_data_ref parameter in the Signature object class uses the SignedData object class.
 The SignedData object provides information used to verify the target electronic signature references to Signed Data as well as to verify the integrity of all data that is signed by the target signature, and it contains the following parameters: